aspnetzero/documents/docs/en/Features-Angular-Social-Logins.md

 }
 ```

+## JwtBearer

+ASP.NET Zero uses JwtBearer authentication by defult.
+It is recommended to change SecurityKey configured in appsettings.json for your production environment

 ## IExternalLoginInfoManager interface

 ASP.NET Zero allows to customize getting user's username, name and surname from claims when logging in via external login.
 By default there are two implementations of IExternalLoginInfoManager which are **DefaultExternalLoginInfoManager** and **WsFederationExternalLoginInfoManager**.